Long-term safety and efficacy of dupilumab in patients with moderate-to-severe asthma (TRAVERSE): an open-label extension study

 Endpoint

-Percentage reduction in daily oral glucocorticoid dose
+Percentage reduction in oral glucocorticoid dose

 Tailored to your role